RobinNagpal/dodao-ai-agents/docs/src/need_for specific_criteria_evaluation.md

-# Need for specific evaluation criteria based on type
+# Need for Specific Evaluation Criteria Based on Company Type

-Each company operates within a specific industry, and industries have distinct risks and success factors.
-For instance manufacturing companies focus on supply chain and production costs.
-Similarly, financial institutions are assessed on capital adequacy, and risk exposure, while real estate firms are evaluated based on location, occupancy rates, and rental revenue.
-Because of these variations, a one-size-fits-all evaluation approach is ineffective.
-Instead, tailored evaluation parameters are necessary for a more accurate and meaningful assessment of each company.
+Every company belongs to a particular industry, and each industry comes with its own set of risks, challenges, and success factors.
+Because of these differences, evaluating all companies using the same criteria doesn’t give a complete or fair picture.

+For example:

+- **Manufacturing companies** are often judged based on their supply chain efficiency, production costs, and inventory management.
+- **Financial institutions** are evaluated by looking at their capital strength, risk exposure, and liquidity.
+- **Real estate firms** are assessed based on property location, occupancy rates, lease structures, and rental income.

+As these examples show, the factors that matter most can vary greatly between industries.
+That’s why using a one-size-fits-all approach to analyze companies can lead to inaccurate conclusions.

+Instead, KoalaGains uses **tailored evaluation criteria**—adjusted for each industry group—to ensure a more accurate, relevant, and meaningful analysis of a company’s performance and financial health.